FIWARE/tutorials.Linked-Data/README.md

 #### Response:

-The returns the Core `@context` by default and all attributes are expanded when necessary.
+The response returns the Core `@context` by default (`https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/raw/master/defaultContext/defaultContext.jsonld`) and all attributes are expanded whenever possible.

--   `id`, `type` and `location` are defined in the core context
+-   `id`, `type` and `location` are defined in the core context and are not expanded.
 -   `address` has been mapped to `http://schema.org/address`
 -   `name` has been mapped to `http://schema.org/name`
 -   `category` has been mapped to `https://uri.fiware.org/ns/datamodels/category`

+Note that if an attribute has not been not associated to an FNQ when the entity was created, the short name will **always** be displayed.

 ```json
 [